surge-synthesizer/surge/README.md

 # Developing Surge

 We welcome developers.
-Our workflow revolves around github issues in this github repo and conversations in our slack and IRC chatrooms.
+Our workflow revolves around github issues in this github repo and conversations in our slack chatroom.
 You can read our developer guidelines in [our developer guide doc](doc/Developer%20Guide.md).

 The developer guide also contains information about testing and debugging in particular hosts